SUSE/stratos-metrics/README.md

 ## Cloud Foundry Exporter

-The Cloud Foundry Exporter is not required to view metrics in [Stratos](https://github.com/SUSE/stratos-metrics) but can provide interest data for analysis separately.
+The Cloud Foundry Exporter is not required to view metrics in [Stratos](https://github.com/SUSE/stratos-metrics) but can provide interesting data for analysis separately.
 The type of data collected revolves around CF resource types such as organizations, spaces, service bindings, stacks, etc. For more information about the type of data collected see [here](https://github.com/bosh-prometheus/cf_exporter).

 This exporter can be enabled/disabled via the Helm value `cfExporter.enabled`.
 By default this exporter is disabled.